numbbo/coco/docs/coco-doc/source/index.rst

 .. ..
 [Auger:2009] Anne Auger and Raymond Ros.
 Benchmarking the pure random search on the BBOB-2009 testbed.
 In Franz Rothlauf, editor, *GECCO (Companion)*, pages 2479-2484.
 ACM, 2009.

 .. ..
+[BAR1995] R. Barr, ?.
+Golden, J. Kelly, M Resende, and Jr. W. Stewart.
+Designing and Reporting on Computational Experiments with Heuristic Methods.
+Journal of Heuristics, 1:9–32, 1995.

+.. ..
 [Efron:1993] B. Efron and R. Tibshirani. *An introduction to the bootstrap.* Chapman & Hall/CRC, 1993.
 .. ..
 [HAR1999] G.R.
 Harik and F.G.
 Lobo.
 A parameter-less genetic